What is grading?

 How can I find out the status of my grading permit application?

 Applicants may check the status of their grading permit application online by visiting the Permit Sonoma Online Permitting Tool.
 Applicants may also visit Permit Sonoma’s Engineering customer service cubicle in person or call at (707) 565-2268 during normal Public Lobby hours.

 What happens after a grading permit is issued?

-A Grading Permit Required Inspections GRD-008 (PDF: 39 kB) form is attached to the approved grading plans which identifies the type of inspections required to be performed by Permit Sonoma inspection staff and, when applicable, by the project civil engineer and/or soils engineer.
+A Grading Permit Required Inspections GRD-008 (PDF: 39 kB) form is part of the approved grading plans which identifies the type of inspections required to be performed by Permit Sonoma inspection staff and, when applicable, by the project civil engineer and/or soils engineer.
 The type and amount of required grading inspections varies depending on the scope and nature of proposed work.
-Once all work approved under an issued grading permit is completed, a final inspection must be conducted in order to final the grading permit.
+Once all work approved under an issued grading permit is completed, a final inspection must be approved in order to final the grading permit.
 Starting grading work, including preparatory site clearing and soil disturbance, prior to the issuance of a grading permit is a violation of county code and may subject the property owner to penalties and fines.